 4. Correcting Posture

 There you have it.
-Simple, practical, suggestions that have helped so many people receive the relief that they are looking for when it comes to pain.
+Simple, practical, suggestions have helped so many people receive the relief that they are looking for when it comes to pain.